IWILZ/FS2020-LCD-Panel/README.md

 4. NAV2 editing - to change NAV2 standby frequency and OBS2
 5. ADF editing - to change ADF frequency and its HDG

+Likewise, the 2 editing functions **EditNav() and EditAdf()** are finite-state machines that allow to change frequency and course of each radio using the encoder and an external button that acts as an "abort-edit".

 **Sorry.... still under construction**